edgorman/Web-App-Template/{{cookiecutter.repository_name}}/infrastructure/postgres/README.md

 1. a SQL file that does the operation (starting with the letter `V`)
 2. a SQL file that undoes the operation (starting with the letter `U`)

+You may see an error message about undo migrations not being recognised by Flyway, similar to the error [reported here](https://stackoverflow.com/q/74722502).
+This seems to be a bug, hopefully it is fixed in future community edition releases.